Are common prescription medications available in Negombo?

 When we asked expats in Negombo if common prescription medications are available in Negombo, they wrote...

 "Yes, most common prescription meds are available.
 There are many local pharmacy stores and you can get most meds at very low prices.
 Shop around and stick with the ones that give you the best prices as well as the lowest generic offerings.
 You can call ahead at many and your order will be waiting.
 A doctor office visit cost is around $3 to get a prescription.
-My wife's insulin pen cost $15.50 and my Symbicort inhaler cost is $14," remarked another expat in Negombo, Sri Lanka.
+My wife's insulin pen cost $15.50 and my Symbicort inhaler cost is $14," explained one expat living in Negombo, Sri Lanka.

 Other Questions: